koldinger/Tardis/README.md

 ===============
 Several releases will be coming soon:
   * 0.24 Changes to the encryption format, and support for the ability to store the keys out of the database file.
   * 0.25 Changes to the encryption format to support HMAC based authentication, and tagging of files.
+Fixes for bugs.
-  * 0.26 Improved HTTP filesystem, allowing incremental retrieval of files, rather than having to retrieve full files on any access.
+  * 0.26 Improvements to all tools to bring compatibility together.
+Functioning version of tardisremote.

 Installation
 ============